-A new chain must be retensioned more frequently than a used one until it has stretched fully.
+A new chain must be retensioned more frequently than a used one because it stretches during the initial break-in period.

 Chain sprocket

 The stress and strain on the chain sprocket are particularly high.
 If the wear marks on the teeth are very pronounced (about 0.5 mm/0.02 in deep), the sprocket should be replaced.
 A worn sprocket reduces the service life of the saw chain.
 The chain sprocket should be replaced as a matter of routine with every second Oilomatic chain.
 It is best to use two saw chains alternately with one sprocket.